AliceDev/discord-emote-count/README.md

 ## Configuring the bot
 The bot comes with a default configuration file that allows it to work right out of the box (once you set your environment variables), but you're able to override this behavior.
-The [config.json](./config/config.json) file allows you to specify config values in the same way they're defined in the [defaults](./config/default.json).
-Values listed in the config will take precedence over defaults.
+The example [config](./config/config.example.json) file allows you to specify config values in the same way they're defined in the [defaults](./config/default.json).
+Once you've edited the example to your liking, simply rename it to `config.json`.

 Finally, you'll need to run the bot, see the next section for instructions about that.